 Symptoms of Rheumatoid Arthritis

-Initially, people with RA may not see their symptoms right away.
-Some people may experience the following symptoms:
+Initially, people with RA may not see their symptoms.

 - Morning stiffness lasting 30 minutes or more

-- Loss of appetite
+- Loss of appetite & Weight loss

 - Low-grade fever

 Over time there is a loss of cartilage, which caused the joint spacing between the bones to become smaller.
-This can result in joint becoming loose, unstable, and painful.
+This can result in joints becoming loose, unstable, and painful.